nayanadarshana/nextjs-assignment/README.md

 ## Getting Started

-First, clone the project from ...Github:
+First, clone the project from Github:

 ```bash